15 WTA Staff-Picked Trails to Hike Around the State This Summer

-Welcome to Hike the State 2022!
-Get excited for summer with new-to-you hikes to discover from around the state.
-Each year for Hike the State, five WTA staff each reveal three of their favorite hikes.
+Get excited for summer with new-to-you hikes to discover!
+Five WTA staffers reveal three of their favorite hikes from every corner of the state.
 There's something here for everyone, and some great resources to help you get your summer hiking off to a great start.

-If you try any of these hikes, we'd love to hear about it.
-Write a trip report that includes the hashtag #HikeTheState by July 4th for a chance to win a WTA prize pack!
-Or if you can't make it out on trail right now, be sure to save them to your My Backpack account for later.
+If you try any of these hikes, we'd love to hear about it in a trip report.
+Or if you can't make it out on trail right now, save them to your My Backpack account for later.
 By saving hikes to your backpack, our hike recommender tool can help you find even more personalized hike suggestions.

-If you find these WTA resources helpful, please become a member at whatever amount is right for you.
+If you find these WTA resources helpful, consider becoming a member and supporting our work.
 Thank you for investing in the future of trails.

 Holly Weiler (she/her)

 Role at WTA: Eastern Washington Regional Coordinator

 About Holly: Holly got her introduction to trail work through Conservation Northwest, and has been with WTA for 9 years.
 She is an avid runner & backpacker who also hikes out trash she finds on trail.
 She once hiked with a trashed cast iron pot 7 miles!
 But hikers like Holly are few and far between.
 It's important to always pack out what you pack in.
 Please see WTA's Leave No Trace tips page to learn more!

 Location: Northeast Washington –- Metaline Falls Area

 This loop route within the far northeast corner’s Salmo Priest Wilderness can serve as either a long day hike adventure or a short one-night backpack trip.
 The hike starts at Thunder Creek Trailhead, just across the road from the historic Gypsy Meadows, a former Civilian Conservation Corps camp turned popular camping destination in the Colville National Forest.